SLED requests permission to exhume body of former Murdaugh housekeeper

 COLLETON COUNTY, S.C.
-(WCBD) – State investigators with the South Carolina Law Enforcement Division (SLED) are hoping to find answers in the death of a suspended attorney’s longtime housekeeper.
-Gloria Satterfield died after tripping and falling down the stairs at Alex Murdaugh’s Colleton County home in 2018.
+(WCBD) – Investigators with the South Carolina Law Enforcement Division (SLED) are hoping to find answers in the death of a suspended attorney’s longtime housekeeper.
+Gloria Satterfield died after allegedly tripping and falling down the stairs at Alex Murdaugh’s Colleton County home in 2018.

-SLED has asked the family of Gloria Satterfield for their permission to exhume Satterfield’s body to perform an autopsy, four years after her death.
-Satterfield’s death was originally ruled death by natural causes but attorneys say questions of what caused Satterfield to fall remain.
+According to 9-1-1 calls made by members of the Murdaugh family, Satterfield fell while walking up the stairs and began bleeding uncontrollably from her head.

-Satterfield tripped and fell down the front stairs to the Murdaugh’s home known as Moselle in February of 2018.
-During 9-1-1 calls from the morning, members of the Murdaugh family say Satterfield fell while walking up the stairs and began bleeding uncontrollably from her head.
+She spent several weeks in the hospital before dying from the injuries.
+The cause of death was listed as natural and no autopsy was performed.

-Satterfield spent several weeks in the hospital before dying from the injuries, no autopsy was performed before ruling the death of Natural Causes.
+“There’s really nothing natural about a 57-year-old woman falling down a flight of stairs to her death,” says family Attorney Ronnie Richter.

 “You know that part of it makes sense,” says Richter.
 “She had a terrible fall, a significant brain injury, a long hospitalization, and the death that follows.
 You know that sequence of events makes sense.
 But again, I guess there are still some questions about exactly how she fell that day.”